EPA Denies Houston Superfund Sites Being Neglected, Attacks Reporter

 The EPA also maintains that the agency “has a team of experts imbedded [sic] with other local, state and federal authorities, on the ground responding to Harvey — none of which Biesecker included in his story.”

-The EPA had put out a statement on Saturday saying that 11 of the Houston superfund sites were still inaccessible because of flood waters, but that agency personnel would be on the scene as soon as possible.
+The EPA had put out a statement on Saturday saying that 11 of the Houston Superfund sites were still inaccessible because of floodwaters, but that agency personnel would be on the scene as soon as possible.

 Bizarrely, Sunday’s statement goes on about Biesecker, the AP reporter.
 It links to a correction Biesecker made on one of his previous articles about EPA administrator Scott Pruitt — he reported a meeting between Pruitt and the CEO of Dow Chemical that didn’t happen — and to a Breitbart article calling that relatively minor error a “CNN-level scandal.”
 Also included is a June editorial in The Oklahoman, which serves as an example of others calling out Biesecker’s “sensationalized reporting.”
 (The reporting in question involved Pruitt’s extremely cozy ties with power brokers in the industries his agency is supposed to regulate.
 Oklahoma is Pruitt’s home state.)